Skip to main content

 Diverse & Welcoming Community

 Queens brings together people from every background imaginable, and that diversity carries right into the skate scene.
 Whether you're six or sixty, you'll find encouragement here.
-Leon's teaching philosophy mirrors this openness—everyone belongs, and everyone can learn.
+Leon's teaching philosophy mirrors this openness.
+Everyone belongs, and everyone can learn.

 World-Class Parks

 From the expertly designed bowls at Astoria Skatepark to the one-of-a-kind beachside setup at Rockaway, Queens has parks that rival anything in the city.
-These aren't afterthought builds—they're destinations, and Leon knows every inch of them.
+These aren't afterthought builds.
+They're destinations, and Leon knows every inch of them.

 Room to Grow